Homeschool fine arts is mostly my thing, so how can I do it even if my kids don’t prefer it?

-She and I wandered the Rijksmuseum in Amsterdam and enjoyed Van Gogh and other Dutch artists.
-She walked our town’s Art Walk during late summer.
+My daughter and I wandered the Rijksmuseum in Amsterdam and enjoyed Van Gogh and other Dutch artists.
+For fun one evening, she and I walked our town’s Art Walk during late summer.
 She joins me at the Vancouver Art Gallery whenever we trek eight hours to the big city.

 That same daughter backpacked solo in Mexico where she independently perused art galleries, museums, and Catholic cathedrals, just because she enjoyed them.